SorinC123/Happiness-Around-the-World/README.md

 ## Folders
 The folder structure and their contents are outlined below:
-- 01 Data: Data was not uploaded due to size restrictions.
+- 01 Data: Data sourced from Kaggle in CSV format and an Excel file with the Data Dictionary.
 - 02 Scripts: Python code used in the analysis, executed using Jupyter Notebooks.

 ## Coding Overview